-The way addicts are treated in society almost seems counter intuitive.
-Most people believe that jail time is the best option, but studies show that imprisonment does nothing to cure drug addiction.
-Let’s take a closer look at the rehab vs. prison issue to determine why rehab is better for heroin addicts than jail.
+The way addicts are treated in society almost seems counter-intuitive.
+Most people believe that jail time is the best option.
+Studies show that imprisonment does nothing to cure drug addiction.
+Let’s take a closer look at the rehab vs. prison-issue to determine why rehab is better for addicts than jail.

 A number of experts have concluded that drug addiction and abuse are a disease.
 The National Institute on Drug Abuse describes it as a “chronic, often relapsing brain disease that causes compulsive drug seeking and use, despite harmful consequences to the addicted individual and to those around him or her.”

-The addiction treatment establishment, the public, lawmakers and the people we rely on to enforce laws tend to view addicts in a different light, and ignoring the core reasons for drug addiction makes it difficult for addicts to receive the treatment they need.
+The addiction treatment establishment, the public, lawmakers and the people we rely on to enforce laws tend to view addicts in a different light.
+Ignoring the core reasons for drug addiction makes it difficult for addicts to receive the treatment they need.
 Our society needs to be tough on crime, but current measures to punish and rehabilitate addicts simply haven’t worked.

-From research, we now understand that the initial decision to use heroin may have been voluntary, but changes in an addicted person’s brain take place over time.
+From research, we now understand that the initial decision to use heroin may have been voluntary.
+However, changes in an addicted person’s brain take place over time.
 These changes make it extremely difficult for them to end their drug addiction on their own.

-In many instances, mandatory sentences are used, which means the judge has no flexibility when determining how to sentence a person accused of this type of crime.
+In many instances, mandatory sentences are used.
+This means the judge has no flexibility when determining how to sentence a person accused of this type of crime.
 A guilty verdict means the judge is required to sentence an offender to a minimum stay in jail or prison — depending on the state.

 A stigma exists around drug addiction, and politicians and law enforcement officials want to ensure that people who break the law are punished — and tough punishments are often preferred.
 Some opiates like Heroin are classified as a Schedule 1 controlled substance, meaning it has no medical use and a high potential for abuse.

-It’s easy to argue that there is no legitimate reason for someone to use heroin, so they deserve the consequences imposed under the law.
+It’s easy to argue that there is no legitimate reason for someone to use heroin.
+They deserve the consequences imposed under the law.
 Sending addicts to jail will supposedly teach them a lesson and require them to detox from drugs by forcing abstinence upon them.
 People who hold this opinion believe the addict will emerge from their time behind bars cured of their drug addiction, ready to live a life of sobriety.
-With fewer customers for drug dealers to target, drugs consumers are eliminated and the market will dry up.
+With fewer customers for drug dealers to target, drug consumers are eliminated and the market will dry up.
 Unfortunately, the data conclusively proves otherwise.

-Next came the “three strikes” laws, which allowed states to impose mandatory life sentences for a convicted felon who has two or more previous convictions, one of which is a violent crime and the other a serious drug offense.
+Next came the “three strikes” laws.
+This allowed states to impose mandatory life sentences for a convicted felon who has two or more previous convictions.
+One of which must be a violent crime, and the other a serious drug offense.
 This quickly added to the growth in prison populations.
 These provisions also mandated that people convicted of a crime must serve more of their sentence and would be less likely to be released early for good behavior.

 The policy of mandatory jail time for addicts underscores the presumption that these people did something horribly wrong and deserved to be punished severely.